aneeshlalwani/pagination-component-html-css/README.md

 # Pagination Component
-This Repository contains a pagnation template, developed in HTML and CSS
+This Repository contains a pagination template, developed in HTML and CSS